-Data Cleansing (Algorithm frameworks)
+Data Cleansing

-A data cleansing algorithm is used to standardize varied spellings, misspellings, and abbreviations for the same name.
+A data cleansing algorithm does not perform any masking.
+Instead, it standardizes varied spellings, misspellings, and abbreviations for the same name.
 For example, "Ariz," "Az," and "Arizona" can all be cleansed to "AZ."
 Use this algorithm if the target data needs to be in a standard format prior to masking.

-Creating a data cleansing algorithm via UI
+Creating a Data Cleansing Algorithm via UI